 What I took from this small yet huge conversation was that our son has lived seven years on this earth and hasn’t seen skin color.
 Children have this awesome power to look beyond the surface and see the heart.
 They are more concerned about how people make them feel, rather than what they look like.

 “I have a dream that my four little children will one day live in a nation where they will not be judged by the color of their skin but by the content of their character.”Dr. Martin Luther King Jr.

 After this conversation, I was simply in awe of my son’s observations.
 And I hope and pray his views will continue as they are.
-Just remember, no matter how we were raised, it’s never too late to start looking at the world with a child’s eyes.
-You have the ability to make your own opinions and not be molded by what other influences told you.
+Just remember, no matter how we were raised, it’s never too late to start looking at the world with the message Martin Luther King Jr. spoke to.
+You can make your own opinions and not be molded by what other influences tell you.
 Do more than exist, love all people the way you would like to be loved.

 Before you go, check out these other great posts:

 - 13 Ways to Naturally Help the Winter Blues

 - How to Achieve Goals: Top 4 Sabotages You’ll Never Guess